ThomasRobillard/DesKat/README.md

 # DesKat
 A desktop manager for Windows

-Here is the explaination of how I met the project requeirements.
+Here is the explaination of how I met the project requirements.